joelburton/sa-plus/open.rst

 Generally, semi-balanced isn't ok for NT opening, but use judgement: if the short suits have stoppers, these *might be* ok.

+.. example of ok:

+  :hand:`AQ AQ A983 KJ983` (21 hcp, semi-balanced, but 2NT would be a fine choice, given stoppers)

 Points
 ------